You may be surprised to find such a post on a CFA exam preparation site.

 Some candidates go for the CFA purely for interest and for personal challenge.
 You will be much better off by reading a few good books or taking a course without the need to go through the stress and cost to get chartered.

-Please note also that you need to accumulate 4 years of relevant experience to get the designation.
-The definition is very broad and covers anything from accounting to finance, but if you are, say a IT person, you may never be able to get the CFA title unless you change your career path and work in finance.
+Please note also that you need to accumulate 4 years of relevant work experience to get the designation.
+The definition is very broad and covers anything from accounting to finance, but if you are, say a IT person, it’s pretty tough to get the CFA title unless you change your career path and work in finance.

 At the end of the day, the CFA Charter is not the answer to anything.
 If you understand this and still think getting the CFA is a good idea, then make the jump!
-We will help you out as much as possible via this site.
+We will help you out as much as possible here.

 Okay, but Should I Take the CFA Exam?

 The bottom line is: Does the value of CFA designation more than offset the cost in both monetary and non-monetary terms?

 We have a video going through the reasons and benefits of becoming a CFA charterholder: